Vegavis: Taxonomy

 The genus name, Vegavis, is a combination of the name of Vega Island and "avis", the Latin word for bird, while the species name, "iaai", is after the acronym for Instituto Antartico Argentino (IAA), the Argentine scientific expedition to Antarctica.
 The holotype is held by the Museo de La Plata, Argentina.
 The specimen, cataloged as MLP 93-I-3-1, was found in 1993 from the López de Bertodano Formation at Cape Lamb on Vega Island, Antarctica, and was first thought to be an indeterminate presbyornithid.
 It was only described as a new species in 2005, because it consists of the very delicate remains of one bird embedded in a concretion, which had to be meticulously prepared for study.
 CT scans were utilized to gain a clearer picture of the bone structure without running danger of damaging or destroying the fossil.

 A second specimen, MACN-PV 19.748 (formerly MLP 93-I-3-2), was found beside the holotype specimen.
 It was preserved in three dimensions, so CT scans were again utilized to visualize the intact syrinx of this specimen.
 The syrinx has an asymmetrical third segment, suggesting that Vegavis had two sources of sound in the neck and along with large soft-tissue resonating structures.
 This indicates that it was likely capable of honks as in ducks, geese, and other basal neognaths.
 Other potential specimens have also been reported, including a distal tarsometatarsus (AMNH FARB 30913) tentatively identified as cf. Vegavis, an isolated femur (SDSM 78247) referred to as Vegavis sp., and a synsacrum (MN 7832-V) referred to as cf. V. iaai.

-After 20 years since the formal naming of Vegavis, a nearly complete skull specimen (AMNH FARB 30899) discovered by Eric M. Roberts in 2011 from the López de Bertodano Formation was officially described in 2025.
-The morphology of this skull supports the placement of Vegavis within crown-group Aves, specifically as a member of the Anseriformes, and provides novel insight into its feeding ecology.